Crio-Bytes/Demo-Repo/Maintainer Resources/new-microbyte-showcase-template.md

 #C++ #Python #Shell #Django

 Actively looking for contributors.
-Learners can to this and creators can do this.
+Learners can do this and creators can do this.

 **Please raise an issue first and then submit your PRs to that issue only.**